Tulum, Quintana Roo: Zona Hotelera Tulum

 Two kilometers from the town center, the "hotel zone" of boutique hotels and restaurants on the Tulum beach has grown to over 70 hotels.
 Most of them are cabañas built in the traditional Maya style with thatched palm roofs though there are some more high end hotels as well.
 There are many new restaurants, particularly on the jungle side of the road, some of which have received significant praise in the international press.
 There are also a few beach clubs and public beaches.
 Due to the increasing popularity of the place, the inexpensive cabañas with hammocks that could be rented some years ago are not available anymore, the prices now have gone very high, especially on the "hotel zone".
 Most accommodations remain rustic-style, but electricity in the "hotel zone" arrived in 2020 with most of the hotels and main restaurants now making use of it.

+Tourist attractions

+While the archaeological site of Tulum is the most famous attraction, the town of Tulum serves as a gateway to numerous natural and cultural sites.
+The nearby Sian Ka'an Biosphere Reserve, a UNESCO World Heritage Site, offers tours of its mangroves, lagoons, and wildlife.
+The region is also known for its cenotes (natural sinkholes), such as Gran Cenote, Dos Ojos, and Ik Kil, which are popular for swimming and diving.
+The town's proximity to the Riviera Maya makes it a convenient base for visiting destinations like Cobá, Akumal, and Xel-Ha.
+Within the town itself, visitors can explore local art galleries, boutique shops, and a growing culinary scene that blends traditional Mexican cuisine with international influences.